nvegas1230/CTF/README.md

 # CTF
 You got to here!
 Thats so cool!
-You should download the only other file in this repository and then extract it cuz this is the easiest way I could think of uploading it.
-There's also probably a code somewhere in there, but who knows? (other than me)
+You should go listen to the cool lookin' fish!